 In my perfect world there would be no classrooms and kids would play to learn outside all day.
 I owe a great debt of gratitude to the many brilliant and innovative educators who share their ideas and wisdom with me online and within my school district.
 I frequently share out what I’ve learned on my social media so be sure to follow me on Twitter, Facebook, Pinterest, Instagram and Linked In.

-I currently teach outdoors (part time) at my children’s local public school and have begun my doctoral work towards my PhD at UBC in the Fall of 2018 in the faculty of education, EDCP.
-Follow along on my journey by signing up for my newsletter or following me on social media @roomtoplay.
+I currently teach outdoors (part time) at my children’s local public school and have begun my doctoral work towards a PhD at UBC in the faculty of education in curriculum and pedagogy.
+Follow along on my journey by signing up for my newsletter or following me on social media at @roomtoplay.

 Room to Play Consulting